jasperyzh/sirsandwich/docs/email-templates.md

         <p>You've been invited to join Sirsandwich Shop, where we craft premium sandwiches with the finest ingredients, made fresh daily!</p>

-        <p>Click the button below to accept your invitation and create your account:</p>
+        <p>Use the secure link below to accept your invitation and create your account:</p>

         <div style="text-align: center;">
             <a href="{{ .ConfirmationURL }}" class="button">Accept Invitation</a>